-The Shaw Historical Library is located on the campus of the Oregon Institute of Technology in the Learning Resources Center, and is open to the public Monday through Thursday, 10:00 AM to 4:00 PM (closed for lunch from 12 - 1).
+The Shaw Historical Library is located on the campus of the Oregon Institute of Technology in the Learning Resources Center, and is open to the public Wednesday through Saturday, 10:00 AM to 4:00 PM (closed for lunch from 12 - 1).
+Our summer hours are Monday through Thursday, 10:00 AM to 4:00 PM (closed for lunch from 12 - 1).
 All users must register before accessing the collections and show acceptable identification (any official identification with photograph).

-Users are asked to store all large purses, bags, coats and bulky items at the storage area by the entrance during their time at the library.
+Users are asked to leave all large purses, bags, coats and bulky items by the entrance during their time at the library.

 Resources and Restrictions

 The Shaw Historical Library collects historical and scientific books, works of art, and other materials relating to the history of Klamath County, Oregon, and the Land of Lakes.
 The Land of Lakes is generally defined as the geographical area of south central and southeast Oregon, northeast California, and northwest Nevada.
 The Library's collections include books and non-book materials, such as directories, journals, maps, personal manuscripts, corporate records, and photographs.

 Some manuscript collections have had restrictions placed on them by the donors of the collections.
 In such cases the materials in the collections can be viewed in the Library but not copied or published.

 The books, journals and audio/video materials held in the Shaw Historical Library are entered in the Oregon Institute of Technology Library catalog.
 The archival collections are described in finding aids that can be accessed on the Archives West website.

 Reference assistance in using the collections and locating information and materials in the Shaw Historical Library is available during the library's open hours.
 In addition to in-person assistance, we also provide research help by phone, email, and Zoom.